donqustix/donqustix.github.io/_posts/2019-08-26-linux-authentication-with-an-sd-card.md

 }
 ```

-The second function is a function for writing the generated token to the SD card.
+The second function is a function that writes the generated token to the SD card.
 ```c
 int save_token_microsd(unsigned char* token, const char* user) {